-Love the idea of hosting brunch, but begin to regret it the moment your friends are recalling their hilarious evening while you toil over a pan of bacon grease?
+Love the idea of hosting brunch, but begin to regret it the moment your friends start recalling their hilarious evening while you toil over a pan of bacon grease?
 Join the club.
 While I don't host brunch often, when I do, I frame my entire menu around the fact that I don't want to spend the whole morning in the kitchen.
-Sure, that chorizo and leek omelet is fantastic at your local eatery, but are you a short order cook?
+Sure, that chorizo and leek omelet is fantastic at your local eatery, but are you a short-order cook?
 No. Skip the omelets and spend time with your friends.

 Here are seven tips to host a brunch without stress, and without getting up at 5 am to prep.

 Plates, napkins, silverware — all of it can go on your table, out of the way in the kitchen.
 Don't forget glasses too!
 Coffee mugs and juice or cocktail glasses.
-It might seem simple, but I don't know how many times I've accidentally forgotten people actually have to use silverware to eat and been frantically washing forks while everything gets cold.
+It might seem simple, but I don't know how many times I've forgotten that people actually have to use silverware to eat and been frantically washing forks while everything gets cold.

-Maybe this seems simple, but maybe I've been caught running to the store for horseradish at 11:59am...
+Maybe this seems simple, but maybe I've been caught running to the store for horseradish at 11:59 am...

-7. Keep it all in perspective and remember the point of it all: to spend time with friends.
+Remember the point of this gathering: to spend time with friends.
 Don't be afraid to assign someone to cocktail and coffee duty while you're chatting with friends and keeping an eye on the oven.

 What's your favorite no-fuss brunch dish?